Lyalpha/ifuanal/docs/tutorial.rst

 Parameters and their uncertainties are stored within the :ref:`results-dict`.
-When a fitting is deemed to fail (``no covariance matrix computed for bin i ...``) this is either due to an inherently low SNR emission line spectrum or the fitting encounted one of the bounding conditions of the fit (``stddev_bounds`` or ``offset_bounds``).
+When a fitting is deemed to fail (``no covariance matrix computed for bin i ...``) this is either due to an inherently low SNR emission line spectrum or the fitting encountered one of the bounding conditions of the fit (``stddev_bounds`` or ``offset_bounds``).
 In the latter case the covariance of the fitted parameters cannot be computed and an inspection of the fit via: ::